peterzh/signals/+sig/+test/README.md

-## +Sig:
+## +test:
-The +sig package contains most of the classes and functions for implementing Signals logic in MATLAB.
+The +test sub-package contains functions for playing with Signals outside of a real experiment.
+These functions are useful for quickly creating origin signals, visual stimuli and live plots.

 ### Examples
 Create a new Signals network and add some signals to the network